 Literature Review

 Overweight and obesity are common disorders seen in the paediatric population.
-Overweight is defined as a body mass index (BMI) value between the 85th and 95th percentiles for age and sex, while obesity in children and adolescents is defined as a BMI at or greater than the 95th percentile for age and sex (5).
+Overweight in children and adolescents is defined as a body mass index (BMI) value between the 85th and 95th percentiles for age and sex, while obesity in is defined as a BMI at or greater than the 95th percentile for age and sex (5).
 The BMI is calculated as weight in kilograms divided by (/) height in metres squared (5). (see Appendices 1 & 2).

 The severity of obesity can be classified using thresholds below (6):